RolandChristensen/developer-journal/_drafts/git.md

 1. To test how this works add a comment or other trivial code to a file in the current branch, such as "\\ This is a comment on branch branch-name".
 2. `$ git add .` and `$ git commit -m "Add comment to branch branch-name"`
 3. Use `$ git branch checkout branch-name` to switch to another branch and when you check the code you should see the comment disappear.
-4. `$ git log` to see the commits.
+4. `git log` to see the commits.
 You should see commits from *main* up to the point you checked out the branch, but not see any commits on other branches like the one you just checked out.
 5. Checkout the other *test branch* and add another comment to practice.

 ## Merging Branches